AngelSense wins for special needs kids (2-way voice + SOS + transit alerts). Jiobit wins for general kid tracking (18g, 5-7 day battery, cheaper).

 This is AngelSense’s biggest advantage, and it’s not close.

 AngelCall lets parents call the device directly.
 The child presses a button to answer, or parents can set it to auto-answer.
 For a child who doesn’t carry a phone or can’t operate one, this is the only way to communicate remotely.
-During testing, call quality was comparable to a basic speakerphone.
-Not great, but good enough to calm a scared child or give directions.
+Treat the audio like a basic speakerphone: useful for safety context, but not a polished smartphone call.

 Listen-in mode is more controversial but incredibly useful for special needs families.
 It lets you activate the microphone remotely to hear your child’s surroundings without them knowing.
-Parents in our test group used it to verify their child arrived safely at a therapy appointment and was being spoken to appropriately by caregivers.
+Parents often use it to verify their child arrived safely at a therapy appointment and is being spoken to appropriately by caregivers.
 AngelSense’s own documentation positions this as a safety tool, not a surveillance tool.

 Jiobit has no voice features at all.
 No calling, no listening, no audio.
 It’s a location-only device.